Yemenite Jews: Yemeni civil war to present

 In a July 2018 interview with a Yemenite rabbi, he claimed that they were definitely treated very well before the recent war in Yemen which has affected all communities in Yemen.
 He has also said that Yemenite Jews should have never traveled away from Yemen and that he believes thousands of Yemenite Jews will return to Yemen after the war ends.

-In 2019, the Mona Relief website reported (February 25): "Mona Relief's team in the capital Sana'a delivered today monthly food aid packages to Jewish minority families in Yemen.
-Mona Relief has been delivering food aid baskets to Jewish community in the capital Sana'a since 2016.
+In 2019, the Mona Relief website reported (February 25): "Mona Relief's team in the capital Sanaa delivered today monthly food aid packages to Jewish minority families in Yemen.
+Mona Relief has been delivering food aid baskets to Jewish community in the capital Sanaa since 2016.
 Our project today was funded by Mona Relief's online fundraising campaign in indiegogo..."

 As of March 2020, the Jewish cemetery in Aden was destroyed.
 On April 28, 2020, Yemenite Minister Moammer al-Iryani remarked the fate of the last 50 Jews in Yemen is unknown.

 A 2020 World Population Review with a Census of Jewish population by country has no listing of any Jews in Yemen.

 On July 13, 2020, it was reported that the Houthi Militia were capturing the last Jews of Yemen of the Kharif District.
-In their last mention of the Jews in Yemen in July 2020 the Mona Relief reported on their Website that as of July 19, 2020, of the Jewish Population in Yemen there were only a "handful" of Jews in Sana'a.
+In their last mention of the Jews in Yemen in July 2020 the Mona Relief reported on their Website that as of July 19, 2020, of the Jewish Population in Yemen there were only a "handful" of Jews in Sanaa.